griverorz/griverorz.github.io/_pages/research.md

   Journal of Forecasting_. (with Jorge Gallego and Juan Mart&iacute;nez).

-* (2020): Identifying OptimalSurvey-Based Algorithms to Distinguish Diabetes Type among Adults with Diabetes.
+* (2020): Identifying Optimal Survey-Based Algorithms to Distinguish Diabetes Type among Adults with Diabetes.
 Accepted at _Journal of Clinical and Translational Endocrinology_. (with Nooney, J., Kirkman, M. S., Bullard, K. M., White, Z., Meadows, K., Campione, J., Mardon,R., Benoit, S. R., Pfaff, E., Rolka, D. and Saydah, S).

-* (2020): Preventing rather than Punishing: An Early Warning Model of Malfeasance in Public Procurement (with Jorge Gallego and Juan Mart&iacute;nez).

 * (2020): Ideology of Affluence: Explanations for Inequality and Political Attitudes among Rich Americans.
 Accepted at _Journal of